madeofpeople/.github/ISSUE_TEMPLATE/BUG.md

 ---
-title: Bug Report
+name: Bug Report
-description: Create a report to help us improve
+about: Create a report to help us improve
 ---

 **Note: for support questions, please use our [Spectrum Community](https://spectrum.chat/debtcollective).
 This repository's issues are reserved for feature requests and bug reports.**